JanineSooThow/Dog-Library/frontend/README.md

 ## ▪ Where does its data come from (external/internal APIs)?

 ```
 The data comes from an external API 'https://api.thedogapi.com/v1/breeds'.
-This API was free and public which allowed me to retrieve this data and display it to the user.
+This API was free and public which allowed me to retrieve this data and display it to the user
 ```
 </br>